 - b) Credits transferred from programs completed in other universities will be considered on a case-by-case basis, subject to the approval of the departmental PG Committee.
 No UG courses can be used for credit transfer to the PhD program.
 Credits from no more than two PG courses can be transferred from outside the Department. - c) Students must obtain a grade B or above in each of the following UG courses or equivalent, subject to the approval of the PG Coordinator.
-Credits earned from the following UG courses cannot be counted toward the degree requirements: - COMP 3511 Operating Systems - COMP 3711 Design and Analysis of Algorithms - COMP 3721 Theory of Computation - d) Taking and passing ENGG 6770 Professional Development in Engineering and COMP 6770 Professional Development in Computer Science and Engineering for all full-time and part-time students.
+Credits earned from the following UG courses cannot be counted toward the degree requirements:

+- COMP 3511 Operating Systems

+- COMP 3711 Design and Analysis of Algorithms

+- COMP 3721 Theory of Computation

+- d) Taking and passing ENGG 6770 Professional Development in Engineering and COMP 6770 Professional Development in Computer Science and Engineering for all full-time and part-time students.
 Students may be exempted from certain ENGG 6770 events, subject to prior approval of the School.
 Part-time students may be exempted from a maximum of 50% of mini-workshops of COMP 6770, subject to prior approval of the Department.
 Students are expected to complete the Professional Development courses in their first two years of study.
 Subject to approval, part-time students may be given extension to complete the courses.
-HKUST MPhil (CSE) graduates who have taken and passed ENGG 6770 before may be exempted from taking the same course, subject to prior approval from the Department Head and PG Coordinator. - e) Passing LANG 5001 Postgraduate English for Academic Purposes.
-Students can be exempted from taking LANG 5001 with the agreement of the Department Head and PG Coordinator.

-- f) The credits earned from ENGG 6770, COMP 6770 and LANG 5001 cannot be counted toward the credit requirements. - g) Completion of COMP 6911/6912 Computer Science and Engineering Seminar I/II for two terms. - h) Passing a qualifying examination within the first 18 months after admission, with a maximum of two attempts.
-The qualifying examination consists of a comprehensive, written critical survey and review of the student's intended research focus, and a public oral examination. - i) Submission of a thesis proposal and defending it at a public oral examination, normally within one year after satisfying the qualifying examination requirement, with a maximum of two attempts.
+HKUST MPhil graduates in Computer Science and Engineering who have taken and passed ENGG 6770 before may be exempted from taking the same course, subject to prior approval from the Department Head and PG Coordinator. - e) Full-time RPg students are required to take an English Language Proficiency Assessment (ELPA) Speaking Test administered by the Center for Language Education before the start of their first term of study.
+Students whose ELPA Speaking Test score is below Level 4, or who failed to take the test in their first term of study, are required to take LANG 5000 Foundation in Listening & Speaking for Postgraduate Students until they pass the course by attaining at least Level 4 in the ELPA Speaking Test before graduation; - Passing LANG 5001 Postgraduate English for Engineering Research Studies.
+Students can be exempted from taking LANG 5001 with the agreement of the Department Head and PG Coordinator. - q) The credits earned from ENGG 6770, COMP 6770, LANG 5000 and LANG 5001 cannot be counted toward the credit requirements. - h) Completion of COMP 6911/6912 Computer Science and Engineering Seminar I/II for two terms. - Passing a qualifying examination within the first 18 months after admission, with a maximum of two attempts.
+The qualifying examination consists of a comprehensive, written critical survey and review of the student's intended research focus, and a public oral examination. - Submission of a thesis proposal and defending it at a public oral examination, normally within one year after satisfying the qualifying examination requirement, with a maximum of two attempts.
 The second attempt must be completed within six months of the first attempt.
-The thesis proposal requirement must be completed before attempting the final thesis defense. - j) Registration in COMP 7990 Doctoral Thesis Research. - k) Presentation and oral defense of the PhD thesis.
+The thesis proposal requirement must be completed before attempting the final thesis defense. - k) Registration in COMP 7990 Doctoral Thesis Research. - I) Presentation and oral defense of the PhD thesis.